George Keppel, 3rd Earl of Albemarle: Early life

-Military career
+Military career and death

-George Keppel had been previously in his military life commissioned an ensign in the Coldstream Guards in 1738, becoming a captain-lieutenant of the 1st Regiment of Dragoons in 1741, aged 17, and a captain-lieutenant of the Coldstreams on 7 April 1743.
-Appointed aide-de-camp to the Duke of Cumberland in February 1745, was promoted to captain and lieutenant-colonel on 27 May 1745.
-The next year, he was promoted colonel and made aide-de-camp to the king on 24 April 1746.
+Keppel had been previously in his military life commissioned an ensign in the Coldstream Regiment of Foot Guards in 1738, becoming a captain-lieutenant of the 1st Regiment of Dragoons in 1741, aged 17, and a captain-lieutenant of the Coldstreams on 7 April 1743.
+Appointed aide-de-camp to Cumberland in February 1745, was promoted to captain and lieutenant colonel on 27 May 1745.
+The next year, he was promoted to colonel and made aide-de-camp to George II of Great Britain on 24 April 1746.
 He had fought at the Battle of Culloden with his father and carried the dispatch of Cumberland's success to London.

 Bury, later 3rd Earl of Albemarle, was returned as Member of Parliament for Chichester in 1746.
-He was appointed a Lord of the Bedchamber to the Duke of Cumberland in 1748, a post he held until the Duke's death in 1765.
+He was appointed a Lord of the Bedchamber to Cumberland in 1748, a post he held until the Duke's death in 1765.
 On 1 November 1749, he was given the colonelcy of the 20th Regiment of Foot.
 He succeeded to the earldom on the death of his father in 1754; his younger brother Augustus replaced him as MP for Chichester.
 On 8 April 1755, he became colonel of the 3rd (The King's Own) Regiment of Dragoons.
 He was promoted major-general on 1 February 1756 and lieutenant-general on 1 April 1759.
 He was appointed Governor of Jersey on 26 January 1761 and sworn a Privy Counsellor on 28 January.

 The Seven Years' War began in 1756 (with significant fighting beginning in America in 1754).
 Unlike his younger siblings, Albermarle remained largely inactive until the later stages of the war, although its likely he participated with his regiment in the naval descents conducted against the French coast.
 Albemarle received criticism in his time (from the likes of Walpole) that his meteoric rise in rank had more to do with his connections to the court than to any martial ability.
 Before the death of King George II and Pitt's resulting fall from power, Albemarle had been passed over for several major commands in the army.